-Three prime long-term contracts have been concluded with WIEH and WINGAS for the delivery of 22.3 billion cubic meters per year in the plateau period, with another long-term contract signed for the delivery of 5 billion cubic meters of gas per year to Romania.
-LLC Gazprom Export has signed an agreement with WIEH, WINGAS and WIEE extending these contracts till 2031.
+Several long-term contracts have been concluded with WIEH and WINGAS.
+Gazprom Export has signed an agreement with WIEH, WINGAS and WIEE extending these contracts till 2031.

 Once Gazprom Export’s subsidiary company — Gazprom Marketing & Trading Ltd. (GM&T) was founded in Britain, it began to develop cooperation with WINGAS concerning gas sales on the British market.
 The first small deliveries began in 1999.
 Shipments were made using the Gazprom-owned reverse flow capacities of the Interconnector gas pipeline.